bertsky/workflow-configuration/README.md

-    page-remove-empty-readingorder # remove empty ReadingOrder or groups page-fix-coords # replace negative values in coordinates by zero page-move-alternativeimage-below-page # try to push page-level AlternativeImage back to subsegments page-extract-lines # extract TextLine/TextEquiv/Unicode consequtively
+    page-remove-empty-readingorder # remove empty ReadingOrder or groups page-fix-coords # replace negative values in coordinates by zero page-move-alternativeimage-below-page # try to push page-level AlternativeImage back to subsegments page-textequiv-lines-to-regions # project text from TextLines to TextRegions (concat with LF in between) page-textequiv-words-to-lines # project text from Words to TextLines (concat with spaces in between) page-extract-lines # extract TextLine/TextEquiv/Unicode consequtively
     page-extract-words # extract Word/TextEquiv/Unicode consequtively
     page-extract-glyphs # extract Glyph/TextEquiv/Unicode consequtively